RalphMasson/MorphoEpinoche/README.md

 # Landmarks detection #

-10 Specific landmarks are computed through Machine Learning (regression trees) according to Kazemi method adapted to biological research [1,2,3,4] :
+10 Specific landmarks are computed through Machine Learning (regression trees) according to Kazemi method adapted for biological research [1,2,3,4] :

 [1] *Kazemi,Sullivan, "One millisecond face alignment with an ensemble of regression trees," 2014*